 - (a) First degree.
 An actor commits first degree possession of a firearm by an unauthorized person when that actor: - (1) Knowingly possesses a firearm; and - (2) Has a prior conviction for what is, in fact, a crime of violence other than conspiracy or a comparable offense. - (b) Second degree.
 An actor commits second degree possession of a firearm by an unauthorized person when that actor: - (1) Knowingly possesses a firearm; and - (2) In addition: - (A) Has a prior conviction for what is, in fact: - (i) A District offense that is currently punishable by imprisonment for a term exceeding one year, or a comparable offense, within 10 years; - (ii) An offense under Chapter 41 of this subtitle, or a comparable offense, within 5 years; or - (iii)An intrafamily offense, as defined in D.C.
-Code § 16-1001(8), that requires as an element confinement, sexual conduct, bodily injury, or threats, or a comparable offense, within 5 years. - (B) Is a fugitive from justice; or - (C) Is, in fact, subject to a court order that: - (i) Requires the actor to relinquish possession of any firearms or ammunition, or to not own, possess, purchase, receive, or attempt to purchase or receive a firearm or ammunition while the order is in effect; and - (ii) Restrains the actor from assaulting, harassing, stalking, or threatening any person, and: - (I) Was issued after a hearing of which the actor received actual notice, and at which the actor had an opportunity to participate; or - (II) Remained in effect after the actor on failed to appear for a hearing of which the actor received actual notice. - (c) Affirmative defense.
-It is an affirmative defense to liability under this section that the person possesses the item while, in fact, voluntarily surrendering the item pursuant to District or federal law. - (d) Penalties. - (1) First degree possession of a firearm by an unauthorized person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both.
+Code § 16-1001(8), that requires as an element confinement, sexual conduct, bodily injury, or threats, or a comparable offense, within 5 years. - (B) Is a fugitive from justice; or - (C) Is, in fact, subject to a final civil protection order issued under D.C.
+Code § 16-1005. - (c) Exclusion from liability.
+A person does not commit an offense under this section for possession of a firearm within the first 24 hours of the prior conviction or service of the protection order. - (d) Affirmative defense.
+It is an affirmative defense to liability under this section that the person possesses the item while, in fact, voluntarily surrendering the item pursuant to District or federal law. - (e) Penalties. - (1) First degree possession of a firearm by an unauthorized person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (2) Second degree possession of a firearm by an unauthorized person is a Class [X] crime, subject to a maximum term of imprisonment of [X], a maximum fine of [X], or both. - (3) No repeat offender enhancement.
+A person shall not be subject to prosecution for violation of subsection (a) or subparagraph (b)(2)(A) of this section and a repeat offender penalty enhancement in RCC § 22E-606 for the same conduct.